GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 namespace2::variable;
 ```

-However, name of the namespaces must be unique and cannot be used elsewhere in one program.

 ### Global Namespace

-Also known as "root namespace", some data have leading scope resolution without specific namespace as previously introduced.
+Aka. "root namespace", some data have leading scope resolution without specific namespace as previously introduced.

 ```cpp
 ::variable;
 ```

-This syntax represents calling the data `variable` from root of the namespace.
-Consider Unix's path separator: while the symbol indicates path of directory, it also represents root directory.
+This syntax represents calling the data `variable` not included in any namespace, thus root of the namespace..
+Consider Unix's path separator `/`: while the symbol indicates path of directory, it also represents root directory.

 ```makefile
 # UNIX DIRECTORY & PATH SEPARATOR (/)